 She hung her head as a fresh batch of tears filled her eyes.
 “You don’t understand why I feel so emotional,” she gulped.

 “Don’t tell me about your exes, from the moment you met me, I am the only man you have ever loved.”

 Mmayen smiled coyly.

 She suddenly clung to him as though her very life depended on it.
 Kenechukwu’s lips caught each tear, and when his mouth found hers, the kiss was gentle.

-“Don’t stop kissing me.”
-She went weak with pleasure.
+“Don’t stop kissing me,” she said, going weak with pleasure.
 Kenechukwu’s mouth was everywhere.
 His hands slipped through her hair and tilted her head so that there was not a place untouched by his lips.
 Mmayen could feel the fires stoking in her belly, spreading heat through her thighs.
-Kenechukwu pressed himself against her and desire shot through her body as she fell his blatant need.
-He reached for his belt, and it fell to the tiled floor with a whisper.
+Kenechukwu pressed himself against her and desire shot through her body as she fed his blatant need.
+He reached for his belt, and it fell to the tiled floor in a whisper.
 Her hands unfastened the buttons on his shirt as he reached around and worked down the zipper on her dress.
 Kenechukwu pulled the dress off her shoulders, kissing each lovely slope he bared.
 He shrugged off his singlet and tossed it aside.